apache/fineract/README.md

 Releasing
 ---------

-[How to Release Apache Fineract](https://cwiki.apache.org/confluence/x/DRwIB) documents the process how we make the source code that is available here in this Git repository into a binary release ZIP available on http://fineract.apache.org.
+[How to Release Apache Fineract](https://cwiki.apache.org/confluence/x/DRwIB) documents the process how we make the source code that is available here in this Git repository into a binary release tar.gz available on http://fineract.apache.org.

-Before you use Gradle to create a release you need to make sure that your GPG is properly setup and that you have set the following properties in your ~/gradle/gradle.properties:
+Before you use Gradle to create a release you need to make sure that you provide the proper GPG parameters.
+You have to options:

+1. Provide the parameters via ~/gradle/gradle.properties in your home folder:
 ```
 signing.gnupg.keyName=7890ABCD
 signing.gnupg.passphrase=secret